 - Error 30002 "Account suspended:" your Twilio account is currently suspended, for example due to running out of account funds and not having auto-recharge configured.
 When your account is suspended, Twilio will send you an email with the suspension reason.
 Check the email associated with your Twilio account for details.

 - (Specific to Twilio MMS media messaging) Error 11200, 11751, or 12300: These errors correspond to specific problems that can happen when Twilio attempts to retrieve media from the MediaUrl you provided to send an MMS media message.
 For example, a mismatch between the actual file type and the Content-Type header returned by the server would cause an MMS message to fail with error 12300.

 The "Undelivered" message status indicates that Twilio has received a delivery receipt indicating that the message was not delivered.
-Check your message’s status and look for an error code in your Twilio project's Programmable SMS logs via either Console, or the REST API.
+Check your message’s status and look for an error code in your Twilio project's Programmable Messaging logs via either Console, or the REST API.
 Undelivered messages generally return a 30XXX error code.
 Here are the most common problems we see:

 Error 30005 "Message Delivery - Unknown destination handset": The destination carrier is reporting the To number is unknown, or no longer in service.